Hosea 1:1

 This is the word of the LORD

-during the reigns of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah
+in the days of Uzziah, Jotham, Ahaz, and Hezekiah, kings of Judah

 and of Jeroboam son of Jehoash, king of Israel